dessant/search-by-image/README.md

 ## Description

-Search by Image is a browser extension which enables you to initiate a reverse image search from the right-click context menu or the browser toolbar, and comes with support for more than 30 search engines.
+Search by Image is a browser extension that makes effortless reverse image searches possible, and comes with support for more than 30 search engines.

-Images positioned at the selected area are detected regardless of how they were embedded in the page.
-The extension also supports uploading local images, searching for video frames, capturing details within images, and searching for images from private sites.
+The extension helps journalists and researchers verify the authenticity of images, and assists in the identification of false information on social media.
+Search by Image is also popular among photographers, helping artists explore how their work is shared on the web, while shoppers find it valuable for discovering similar products at discounted prices.

 #### Search Engines